adamsilver/fdpb/06-Search.md

 But users want what they want.
 As Jared says, they might be looking for a returns policy.
 But the returns policy doesn't reside in a database table so a search yields no results.
 Useless.

-It might be wise to use the hint pattern to tell users what it is they can and can't search for.
+It's wise to use the hint pattern to tell users what it is they can and can't search for.

 [!]()

-The other thing we can do is measure what it is users are searching for.
-Once we know that we might decide to elevate those into navigation items that are readily accessible.
+### A note about search analytics

-Search is more than a feature, it's a way to learn what users want.
+We can improve our designs by tracking the most popular searches.
+Once we know the answer to this question we might change the way search works or we may add content or we may elevate something into the primary navigation bar.
+Either way, don't miss the opportunity to learn.

 ## Filter